wentaoshang/NDN-on-Node/README.md

     var ndn = new NDN();
     ndn.connect();

-If you don't publish data, you don't need to set default key for the NDN object.
-Otherwise, you need to call NDN.setDefaultKey(), which takes two parameters indicating the PEM-encoded public & private key file names.
+NDN object comes with a default RSA key upon creation, which is hard-coded into the JS file.
+If you want to change the default signing key in NDN object, you need to call NDN.setDefaultKey(), which takes two parameters indicating the PEM-encoded public & private key file names.
 These files can be generated using the following OPENSSL commands:

     openssl genrsa -out non.pem 1024
     openssl rsa -in non.pem -pubout > non.pub